Fire Cider Oxymel Helps Warm Up the Body and soothe scratchy throat!

 Health Benefits Of Apple Cider Vinegar:

-• Strong antimicrobial properties can kill or inhibit the growth of many microorganisms, including E.coli.
+• It has strong antimicrobial properties that can kill or inhibit the growth of many microorganisms

-• Can improve insulin sensitivity and lower blood sugar.
+• The acetic acid in the vinegar helps improve insulin sensitivity and lower blood sugar

 Some people might be too sensitive to the acidity of apple cider vinegar and have an adverse reaction.
-For that reason, I like adding honey to my Fire Cider to mellow it.
-Honey improves the taste, dilutes the vinegar, and adds its healing properties; see below.
+Therefore, I like adding honey to my Fire Cider to mellow it.
+Honey improves the taste, dilutes the vinegar, and provides additional healing properties; see below.
 Herbal honey and vinegar mixtures are called oxymels.
-However, even with honey, the taste remains quite pungent.
-So if you’d like to make an immune-supporting recipe that kids would love, here is Elderberry Syrup.

 Health Benefits Of Raw Honey